MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/manage-yammer-domains.md

 ## FAQ
 <a name="BKMK_YammerNetworkName"> </a>

-### I'm an existing Office 365 customer with one domain, and I have already added my company domain to my account.
+### Q. I'm an existing Office 365 customer with one domain, and I have already added my company domain to my account.
 Do I have to do any more domain setup for Yammer?

-No. To get started with administering Yammer, go to the Yammer admin center from Office 365 or Yammer and continue from there.
+A. No. To get started with administering Yammer, go to the Yammer admin center from Office 365 or Yammer and continue from there.